starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 0x804a0f7:  "%s"
 ```

-Check if %s is always at address: 0x804a0f7.
-Yes it is.
-According to [Wikipedia][1]: uses of %s placeholders without length specifiers are inherently insecure and exploitable for buffer overflows.

-`0xffffd974` is the location that scanf will write to.
-To confirm this, continue the program and check this memory location:
+`0xffffd974` is the location that `scanf` will write to.
+To confirm this, continue the program and examine the memory at this location:
 ```
 (gdb) x/s 0xffffd974
 0xffffd974: 'A' <repeats 200 times>...
 ```

-### New Section
+In summary, `scanf` requires three components on the stack starting from the top:

+1. Return address
+2. Format string
+3. Write location

+With these three pieces, it is possible to craft a payload to write to the vulnerable location at `0804c000` and execute the shellcode.

+### 10. Jump to Scanf (Exploit Version 3)

-Ok now alls left to do is mock up the stack in this same way, jump to scanf and execute the payload!
+All that is left to do is create the payload with the three `scanf` components and exploit.

+### STOPPED HERE
 First get the address of scanf, which we already have a breakpoint for:
 ```
 0x08049080  __isoc99_scanf@plt